ganeshrasal9045/netFlix-GPT/README.md

 - Setup Redux store with userSlice
 - Implement SingOut functionality
 - Update Profile Api call
+- BugFix: Sign up user displayName and profile picture updated
+- BugFix: if the user is not loggedIn Redirect /browse to Login page and vice-versa
+- Unsubscribed to the onAuthStateChanged callback

 # Features
 - Login / Sign Up